mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

     - **Select**: search for the email you are using in this subscription.
 Select that email.
     Last, **Save**.

-Azure Sentinel will need this access to collect the alerts in further exercises when your sensor is online.
+Microsoft Sentinel will need this access to collect the alerts in further exercises when your sensor is online.

 </br>